mukunda-/nestjs-hybrid-create-example/README.md

 ### Basic usage

-See `create-with-supplied.ts`.
+See [create-with-supplied.ts](https://github.com/mukunda-/nestjs-hybrid-create-example/blob/main/src/create-with-supplied.ts).
 The `SuppliedDepProvider` needs to be registered.

 Decorate parameters that are to be supplied manually: